 Protect Consumers from Real Estate Fraud and Criminal Activity:

 Real estate sales transactions are continually threatened, or worse, derailed, by various real estate fraud or financial crimes, including business email compromise, wire fraud, title fraud, mortgage fraud, and money laundering schemes.
 As more transactions move completely online, REALTORS® and their industry partners must be aware of these threats to protect consumers and the sales transaction.
 REALTORS® strongly support increased education for all parties to increase knowledge and understanding of these risks, as well as increased engagement with federal regulators to crack down on criminal actors before a consumer is detrimentally impacted.

 Modernize Federal Rules to Create a National Framework for Consumer Privacy and Data Security:

 Technology is flooding the real estate industry with innovation and continues to transform the way consumers buy, sell, rent and manage homes and the way that real estate brokerages operate.
 REALTORS® strongly support efforts to protect consumers’ data privacy and security.
 REALTORS® support for data protection measures is bolstered by their day-to-day business activities where they see first-hand the damage that identity theft can do to a family’s ability to rent an apartment or buy a home.

-REALTORS® strongly support current regulations that provide all stakeholders and the regulated community with clear rules and regulatory certainty related to water quality.
-REALTORS® also support finding common ground among stakeholders and having a rule that protects water quality and property rights, while not imposing onerous burdens on the regulated community.
+REALTORS® strongly support a comprehensive regulatory approach to the nation’s water resources that provides all stakeholders and the regulated community with clear rules and regulatory certainty related to water quality.
+REALTORS® also support finding common ground among stakeholders and a regulation that protects water quality and property rights, while not imposing onerous compliance burdens on the regulated community.